 Unprecedented energy efficiency

-Thanks to Fibra, the detectors consume tens of microamperes.
-That’s 100 times less than the industry average for digital wired detectors.
+Thanks to Fibra, the detectors consum less than 0.4 W. That’s ten times less than the industry average for digital wired detectors.
 This low power consumption allows more devices to be connected with a single line and enables longer wired connections.
 This is due to the logic of the protocol that inherited the key Jeweller features.

 The result is the outstanding system autonomy in case of a blackout.
 30 wired Fibra devices will run for 60 hours on a 7 Ah backup battery.
 This is 5 times more than Grade 2 requires, and meets the Grade 3 requirements.